MediaComem/comem-webdev/subjects/git/README.md

 * The centralized server is a **single point of failure**
 * If proper backups are not kept, the history of the project **can be lost**

+> (You could also consider storing your files in a shared Dropbox, Google Drive, etc. to be a kind of centralized version control system.
+> However, it's doesn't have as many tools for **consulting and manipulating the history** of your project, or to **collaborate on source code**.)